debneilroy/testrepo/README.md

 # testrepo
-this is a test repository
+This is a test repository for SWC Oct 8-9 2018.